alex-myznikov/from_css_color/README.md

 import 'package:from_css_color/from_css_color.dart';
 ```

-And use it anywhere you want to create a Color instance from CSS color definition format:
+And use it anywhere you want to create a Color from CSS color definition format:

 ```dart
 Container(